Former Afghan President: Massive US bomb was an ‘atrocity’

 “How could a government of a country allow the use of a weapon of mass destruction on its own territory?
 Whatever the reason, whatever the cause, how could they allow that?
 It just unimaginable,” he said.

-The strike was carried out Thursday morning against an Islamic State group tunnel complex, carved into a mountain in Nangarhar province, that Afghan forces had tried to assault repeatedly in recent weeks, according to Afghan officials.
+The strike was carried out Thursday morning against an Islamic State group tunnel complex, carved into a mountain that Afghan forces had tried to assault repeatedly in recent weeks, according to Afghan officials.

 U.S. and Afghan forces have been battling the Taliban for more than 15 years.
 But the U.S. military unveiled the largest conventional bomb in its arsenal against the Islamic State group, which has a far smaller but growing presence in Afghanistan.
 U.S. President Donald Trump has publicly vowed to aggressively confront IS.